tipichris/YAPCache/README.md

 YAPCache is an APC based caching plugin for the [YOURLS](http://yourls.org/) URL shortener.

 YAPCache is designed to remove a lot of the database traffic from YOURLS, primarily the write load from doing the logging and click tracking.
 We have attempted to strike a balance between keeping most information, but spilling it in some cases in the name of higher performance.
+YAPCache will write data back to the database based on either the time since the last write or the amount of data currently cached.
+YAPCache also adds an [API call](#flushing-the-cache-with-an-api-call) to YOURLS that can be used to force a write out to the database.

 YAPCache is a fork of [Ian Barber's YOURLS APC Cache](https://github.com/ianbarber/Yourls-APC-Cache), with a few changes [listed below](#difference-from-yourls-apc-cache).
 You should not try to install both plugins at the same time!